What is the best dehumidifier for a bathroom? Expert advice on safely removing moisture and preventing mould

 Using a non-electrical dehumidifier in a bathroom is completely safe.
 If your chosen dehumidifier uses a gel or beads to collect the water, then there is no problem.
 It’s a great idea because the bathroom is one area where humidity levels are always high, even if you’re not taking a shower.
 So by using a dehumidifier in the bathroom, you’re reducing the chance that mould and mildew will spread elsewhere in the house.

-A non-electrical dehumidifier is the perfect way to reduce humidity in a house, especially in a bathroom – it's also ideal for preventing mould in wardrobes with ease.
+A non-electrical dehumidifier is the perfect way to prevent condensation on windows, especially in a bathroom – it's also ideal for preventing mould in wardrobes with ease.

 Chris Michael, managing director at Meaco, a leading dehumidifier manufacturer, advises, “We don’t advise using a (electrical) dehumidifier in the bathroom because it isn’t IP rated, but positioning a dehumidifier as close to the bathroom as possible with the door open still can help to reduce moisture quickly.”